axone-protocol/docs/docs/whitepaper/what-is-okp4-global-overview.md

 It is the single source of truth that is used to build autonomous and distributed data applications.

+### Dataverse

+The Dataverse is comprised of datasets and services that are shared by sovereign network participants - they don't have to copy the data or the service somewhere else to make it available.

+**Datasets** are bytes of information stored on a server (any data storage, either decentralized like [IPFS](https://ipfs.io) or [Arweave](https://www.arweave.org/), or centralized like [AWS](https://aws.amazon.com/) or [Azure](https://azure.microsoft.com/)), indexed on the Blockchain and accessible through a dedicated gateway.

+**Services** are software associated with computation/storage resources accessible through an API that ensure an unlimited number of data-treatment operations such as data processing services, automatic description of data, knowledge graph query services, etc.

 ### Data Spaces

 **Data Spaces** are sets of rules and governance mechanisms set in smart contracts, designed to optimize data and services sharing within a community.
 It is not a common database but an abstraction that defines the interaction between datasets and services, from access rights and business models.
 Providers share data and services within a Data Space, with conditions specific to it.
 They can share their data in multiple Data Spaces.
 Data Space have their own customizable governance mechanisms.
 The OKP4 Blockchain can host an endless number of Data Spaces.